gasy-africa/tetrix.scala/docs/README.md

 #### Day :three:

-Some changes that were not refered by the documentation are added here
+Some changes that are not refered by the documentation are added here

 1. in `Stage.scala`